Trading Education

 “A third point is necessary to identify the line as a valid trend line.
 The more times a trendline has been touched, the more significant it becomes.”

-- John Murphy, Charting Made Easy
+- Paraphrased from John Murphy, Charting Made Easy

-Uptrend Line
+Uptrend line

 • Connect two or more higher lows